Yıldırım Beyazıt Camii

 This relaxed bar has a terrace overlooking the leafy Gök Deresi gorge.
 It is entered next to Simit Sarayı cafe; look for the sign to...

 Snazzy wallpaper and waist-coated waitstaff raise Lalezar above the more simple fast-food joints and kebap places nearby.
 There's an...

 Yıldırım Beyazıt Camii information

-North of Emir Sultan Camii, this twin-domed mosque (1395), also referred to as just Beyazıt Camii, was built by Mehmed I Çelebi's father, Sultan Bayezit I. It houses the tombs of Yıldırım Beyazıt (Thunderbolt Bayezit), as the sultan was known, and his other son, İsa.
+This twin-domed mosque (1395), also referred to as just Beyazıt Camii, was built by Mehmed I Çelebi's father, Sultan Bayezit I. It houses the tombs of Yıldırım Beyazıt (Thunderbolt Bayezit), as the sultan was known, and his other son, İsa.
 Its adjoining medrese is now a medical centre.